Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-The reduction in complexity occurs because PSFs that are the same distance from the center of the FoV will all be the same shape, but rotated at different angles (see Figure~\ref{fig:1}a).
+The first step in our RDM pipeline is calibration; we measure the system's response to a point source, i.e., its PSF.
+The PSFs of a space-varying system will vary across the FoV, and many PSF measurements may be required to fully characterize the system.
+However, space-varying systems that are rotationally symmetric require fewer measurements for system characterization, which we exploit here.
+Intuitively, PSFs that are the same distance from the center of the FoV all have the same shape, just rotated at different angles (see Figure~\ref{fig:1}a) because of the symmetry.
 We call this property of the PSFs \emph{linear revolution-invariance} (LRI), and denote it mathematically as

 where $\tilh(\rho, \phi; r, \theta)$ is the (spatially-varying) PSF in polar coordinates from a point source at location $(r, \theta)$.
 Note that the shape of the PSF itself is not necessarily rotationally symmetric.
-Intuitively, each point along a concentric ring in the FoV will have the same PSF shape, and the system can be exactly characterized by measuring the PSF only once for each radius $r$ from the optical center.
+LRI greatly improves complexity of the calibration procedure, in that we need only measure the PSF at any one point along the circle for each radius $r$ from the optical center.

 In practice, directly measuring the PSF at every radius $r$ is impractical.
-Instead, under LRI, there is a simple and effective method for simultaneously estimating these PSFs from a single image.
+Instead, under LRI, there is a simple and effective method for simultaneously estimating these PSFs from a single image, without any motion stage required.
 The method is described in Section~\ref{subsec:seidel} and is the first step of the RDM pipeline.
 It works by estimating the Seidel aberration coefficients from an image of point sources randomly scattered across the FoV (see Fig.~\ref{fig:1}b).
-No motion stage is needed.
-The Seidel aberrations are similar to the Zernike modes~\cite{Zheng:13, Shao:19} but much simpler to estimate---Seidel polynomials are explicitly functions of the field position and thus use the same coefficients regardless of the position in the FoV~\cite{born2013principles}.
-Meanwhile, Zernike modes are a general-purpose spherical basis set, which is not a function of field position and whose coefficients are therefore different at each field position.
-Our experiments demonstrate that the 5 primary (3rd order) coefficients (commonly called sphere, coma, astigmatism, field curvature, and distortion) suffice to characterize spatially-varying LRI systems.
+Seidel coefficients are a natural choice for LRI systems, since Seidel polynomials are explicit functions of the field position and thus use the same coefficients regardless of the position in the FoV~\cite{born2013principles}.
+Thus, they are easier to estimate than Zernike coefficients, which are different at each field position~\cite{Zheng:13, Shao:19}.
+Our experiments demonstrate that the 5 primary (4th order) Seidel coefficients (sphere, coma, astigmatism, field curvature, and distortion) suffice to characterize spatially-varying LRI systems.
+A discussion of higher-order aberrations can be found in Appendix~\ref{appendix:higher-order}.